 Bittele Electronics has a vast amount of expertise in Ball Grid Array Assembly (BGA).
 Our facilities house the most current BGA placement equipment as well as X-ray inspection equipment.
-We have developed over the years BGA assembly processes with a proven record of producing BGA circuit boards with excellent yield rates and the highest quality in the electronics manufacturing industry.
+We have developed over the years BGA assembly processes with a proven record of producing BGA circuit boards with excellent yield rates and the highest quality in the PCB assembly industry.

 Our BGA assembly equipment can process the following types of BGA applications:

 - Size: micro BGAs (2mmX3mm) to large size BGAs (45 mm)

 - Materials: ceramics and plastics

 Optimizing the Thermal ProfilesTo ensure the highest quality of our BGA assembly processes, Bittele’s production staff begins the process by optimizing the thermal profile as a preliminary yet critical step in the assembly process.
 They analyze in a detail manner your PCB files, BGA data sheets, BGA size and ball material composition (leaded or lead-free).
 For large BGA sizes, the thermal profile is optimized by localizing internal BGA heating to prevent a void.
 Using IPC Class II inspection standards we ensure the void is below 25 percent of the total solder-ball diameter.
 Lead-free BGA applications undergo a specialized lead-free thermal profile to avoid open ball problems commonly caused by lower temperatures.
 Conversely, leaded BGA applications undergo a specialized leaded process that prevents higher temperatures from causing pin shorts.

 Upon receipt of your turnkey PCB assembly order, your PCB design will be reviewed for both BGA and Design for Manufacturing (DFM) assembly, which includes examining your requirements for circuit board material, surface finish, maximum warpage, and solder mask clearance.